- Heinrich E. Wamser: "Abstammung und Familie Franz Liszts", Burgenländische Heimatblätter 1936, vol. 2, 24-33.

-A few days before on 11 January 1811, in the Hungarian village of Unterfrauenhaid, Franz Liszt's father Adam married Maria Anna Laager.
+A few days before, on 11 January 1811, in the Hungarian village of Unterfrauenhaid, Franz Liszt's father Adam married Maria Anna Laager.
 The banns for this wedding had to be published in the two Viennese home parishes of the bride.
-The sources in Vienna's parish archives concerning Adam List's wedding have hitherto not been acknowledged by Liszt scholarship.
+The sources in Vienna's parish archives concerning Adam List's wedding were previously not acknowledged by Liszt scholarship.
 The information in these documents regarding the mother of the groom is starkly at odds with what is documented in the genealogical literature.
 According to the entries in the marriage records of St. Stephen's and the Schottenkirche, which were made on 7 and 8 January 1811 respectively, Adam List's mother was not Barbara Schlesak, but a certain Katharina Baumann.

-The section pertaining to the groom of the entry concerning the publication of the banns on 7 January 1811 for Adam List's wedding (A-Wd, Tom.
+The section pertaining to the groom in the entry concerning the publication of the banns on 7 January 1811, for Adam List's wedding (A-Wd, Tom.
 82b, fol.
 325)

 d[en] 7t[en] Jänner / Tit[ulo] H[err] Adam \List/ Rechnungs= / führer beÿm Fürst / Esterhazy zu Raiding / in Hungarn, geb. von / Matterstorf[sic] in Hung= / garn, des